Ages and Stages Summary - Language Development 0-5 years

 Your toddler may ask for, or draw your attention to something by naming it ("Elephant") or one of its attributes ("Big!") or by commenting ("Wow!").

 Sentences are becoming longer as your child can combine four or more words.
-They talk about things that have happened away from home, and are interested in talking about pre-school, friends, outings and interesting experiences.
+He or she talks about things that have happened away from home, and is interested in talking about pre-school, friends, outings and interesting experiences.
 Speech is usually fluent and clear and "other people" can understand what your child is saying most of the time.
 In fact, sometimes "other people" hear things you wish they had not!

 Overheard on a London bus on April 6, 2011 (the variety of English was RP):